-If you provide products or services before being paid, you are occasionally going to experience a bad debt.
-This occurs when you issue an invoice, but your client doesn’t pay it.
-There are two distinct ways of dealing with bad debts in your books, and it’s important to understand both of these strategies.
+If you provide products or services before being paid, you’re occasionally going to experience a bad debt.
+This occurs when you issue an invoice and your client doesn’t pay it.
+There are two distinct ways of dealing with bad debts in your books, and it’s important to understand these strategies and the differences between them.
 In many cases, you may claim a deduction for bad debts on your tax return.

 With the direct write-off method, you simply subtract bad debts from your accounts receivables.
 To illustrate, imagine you send an invoice to a client for $2,000.
 The client goes bankrupt and cannot pay.
 As a result, you subtract the invoiced amount from your accounts receivables.

 This method is the simplest, and if you use cash basis accounting, you can use the direct write-off method while tracking outstanding invoices.
 However, if you use accrual accounting and want to be consistent with general accounting principles, you should use the allowance method to write off bad debts.

 The allowance method allows you to anticipate bad debts before they occur.
 With this method, you create an allowance for doubtful accounts or a bad debts expense account.
 The allowance for doubtful accounts is a set amount you anticipate losing every year.
 It’s a permanent account that appears on the balance sheet, and it refers to funds already recorded in accounts receivable that you anticipate turning into bad debts.

 In contrast, with a bad debts expense account, you identify the percentage of invoices on which you expect a failure to pay, then every time a sale occurs, a percentage of the sale amount is put into the bad debts expense account.
 This account doesn’t appear on the balance sheet, and it gets zeroed out at the end of the year.
 Using a bad debts expense account is a great way to peg potential bad debts to sales.

 Recording Bad Debts With the Allowance Method